775182652/emotion/README.md

 # EmoMeta: A Chinese Multimodal Metaphor Dataset and Novel Method for Emotion Classification

 We release our Dataset, a multimodal metaphorical emotion dataset in chinese consisting of 5000 pairs of text and images, with annotations indicating the presence of metaphors, target domain, source domain and emotion categories.
-In addition we propose a  novel methodology  employing chain-of-thought prompt for source domain and target domain of metaphor.
 Our dataset is presented in the DataALL.xlsx file.

 ## Example Instance